 Remeshing with triangle elements#

-This short example showcases the function remesh_with_tri which allows us to take an existing mesh and re-discretize it with triangle elements.
+This short example showcases the function remesh_with_triangles which allows us to take an existing mesh and re-discretize it with triangle elements.
 This is useful for models, where the underlying meshing script is not available or hard to adapt.

 import ogstools as ot